nemocrys/vertical-gradient-freeze/README.md

 ## Prerequisites

-The simulation can be executed either in our opencgs docker container or in a custom python environment.
+The simulation can be executed either in our opencgs docker container or in a custom Python environment.

 ### Using Docker